kvasnetskyi/CombineNetworking/README.md

 Protocol contains associatedtypes:
 * RequestBuilder <br/>
-Type of object subscribed to the **CNRequestBuilder** protocol.
+Type of object subscribed to the [CNRequestBuilder](#CNRequestBuilder) protocol.
 Responsible for describing and creating the URLRequest object.
-[Described here](#CNRequestBuilder).

 * ErrorHandler <br/>
-The object type subscribed to the **CNErrorHandler** protocol.
+The object type subscribed to the [CNErrorHandler](#CNErrorHandler) protocol.
 Responsible for handling errors received in CNProvider.
-[Described here](#CNErrorHandler).

 You will use the following methods to run the request to the server:
-* ```generalPerform```<br/>
+* ```generalPerform(_:)```<br/>
 A method that starts a request task.
 Returns the publisher with the Data, or your custom error, which type is defined in CNErrorHandler.

-* ```perform<T: Decodable>```<br/>
+* ```perform<T: Decodable>(_:)```<br/>
 A method that starts a request task and decodes the response into an object, relying on a generic parameter.
 Returns the publisher with the decoded object, or your custom error, which type is defined in CNErrorHandler.

-* ```perform<DecodableType: Decodable, Abstraction>```<br/>
+* ```perform<DecodableType: Decodable, Abstraction>(_:, decodableType:)```<br/>
 A method that starts a request task and decodes the response into an object, relying on a decodableType parameter.
 Returns the publisher with the generic abstraction object – protocol of the decoded object, or your custom error, which type is defined in CNErrorHandler.

-* ```perform```<br/>
+* ```perform(_:)```<br/>
 A method that starts a request task.
 Returns the publisher, which can be completed successfully or with your custom error, which type is defined in CNErrorHandler.